Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Introduction

 \section{Introduction}

-Understanding the impact of in-situ and external mechanisms on the evolution of galaxies remains a central challenge in extragalactic astronomy.
-Galaxy interactions and mergers are significant events in the formation history of a galaxy, being drivers of starbursts and morphological transformations, with ramifications for massive star cluster formation and the escape of ionising radiation \citep[e.g.][]{KostyukCiardi2024}.
-Thus, knowing the specific scenario of a galaxy merger enables a deeper insight into the aforementioned physical mechanisms at work within the galaxy.
+Understanding the interplay of in-situ and external mechanisms on the evolution of galaxies remains a central challenge in extragalactic astronomy.
+Galaxy interactions and mergers are significant events in the formation history of a galaxy, found to be drivers of starbursts and large-scale morphological transformations \citep[e.g.][]{MihosHernquist1996, Li+08, Lambas+12, Renaud+22}, with possible ramifications for properties such as: massive star cluster formation \citep[e.g.][]{Kruijssen+12, Adamo+20}, AGN fueling \citep[]{Sharma+24, LaMarca+24}, and the escape of ionising radiation (e.g. \citealt{KostyukCiardi2024}; \citealt{Zhu+24}; but see \citealt{Mascia+25} for counter-examples).
+Thus, knowing the specific scenario of a galaxy merger enables a deeper insight into the observed properties and physical mechanisms at work within interacting galaxies.

 Blue compact dwarfs/galaxies (BCD/BCG) are compact and metal-poor galaxies undergoing a period of intense starburst resulting in especially young stellar populations dominating the blue part of the spectrum of the galaxy.
 Most BCGs have irregular morphologies \citep[e.g.][]{BergvallOstlin2002, Micheva+13}, which would indicate current or recent close interaction and/or merger with a companion \citep[e.g.][]{Ostlin+01, Adamo+11}.
 This can also be inferred from tidal tails or gas debris, as well as periods of starburst.
-BCGs exhibit an extreme environment of stellar and cluster formation, and due to their low metallicity, compact size, and high SFR have been suggested to be analogues of young starburst galaxies in the high-$z$ Universe \citep[e.g.][]{Ostlin+01, Adamo+11, Sirressi+22, Gao+22}; believed to contribute a significant amount of the ionisation budget during the epoch of reionisation.
+BCGs exhibit an extreme environment of stellar and cluster formation, and due to their low metallicity, compact size, and high SFR have been suggested to be analogues of young starburst galaxies in the high-$z$ Universe \citep[e.g.][]{Ostlin+01, Adamo+11, Sirressi+22, Gao+22}.